rivalku21/digitiketIntern/README.md

 ## Note

-There is no display in this code, for testng can use postman
+There is no display in this code, for testing can use postman